2025 Bonding Tour Invitation

 Grand Marais Public Water Access - $3.1 million in bonding and leveraged funding from elsewhere.

 Renewal of 1% Lodging Tax - Successful in renewal of 1% lodging tax on top of the County’s 3% lodging tax.
-The 1% lodging tax supports local events and programming and was set to sunset November 2023.
+The 1% lodging tax supports local events and programming and was set to sunset in November 2023.
 The financial support is approximately $800,000 annually.

 Current Initiatives:

 • City of Grand Marais- Wastewater Treatment Plant-The City of Grand Marais estimates that improvements to the county’s only WWTP will cost $10 million.
-Traditionally, the Senate and House Capital Investment Committees have requested a 50% local match.
-The City is also working with their Congressional delegation (Congressman Pete Stauber, U.S. Sen. Amy Klobuchar, and U.S. Sen. Tina Smith) in search of federal funding.

 While the Chamber and lobbyists work hard to secure funding and programs to benefit Cook County businesses and residents, we are not always successful.
 It might take years for the legislative work to come to fruition.